Announcing: Ray Detter Local History Award

 - Produce media that promotes local history, e.g. Community TV segment.

 - Contribute to local history efforts at the Ann Arbor District Library.

-Applications for the Award are due on May 10th.
 Here is how to apply:

 - Provide your name, contact address, phone number, and email.
 Be sure to indicate which Ann Arbor school you attend.

 - Write a brief statement describing your local history project and the benefits it provides to our community.
 Include a statement to indicate the project is your own work.

 - Submit project materials in hard copy, digital, or with links to online resources.